connected-autonomous-mobility/installDonkeycarJetsonNanoJP46/README.md

 ## 1 Preparation

-Log the installation for debugging purposes (thx to @Naisy for this great tip :-)
+Log the installation for debugging purposes. (thx to @Naisy for this great tip :-)
 ```
 script install_dc_jp46_p1.log
 ```